A week on the road and with a really, really tetchy computer, but - I'm back. And straight into the middle of things.

 How do you recognise the path to completion?
 At what point in Zeno's infinite copy-edits does he eventually deserve to claim the title of author?
 Hans Ulrich Obrist explored the idea, tangentially, with Unbuilt Roads, which focused on the 'unrealized' projects - architectural plans that, for some reason or another, never achieved fruition.
 But it too is a celebration of beginning, not middling: a recognition of 'speculation', not the process along the way.

-If we're going to get from A to Z, we need a better way of celebrating B to Y.
+If we're going to get more people down the path from A to Z, we need a better way of celebrating B to Y.

 Robert Sharp recently wrote a lovely piece on his 'draft posts' folder, citing an earlier Michelle Kazprzak post that did the same thing.
 As far as memes go, it is an awfully good one.
 But I'm not sure where this sits - tonally speaking.
 By listing our drafts are we giving up on them ever achieving fruition?
 Or is this a celebration of middling - a moment where we get to talk about projects that aren't done, but simply incomplete?